QuickLAP: Quick Language-Action Preference Learning for Semi-Autonomous Agents: Quick Language-Action Preference Learning

 \subsubsection{Language Processing with LLMs}

-We separate language interpretation into two components, each handled by an LLM: (1) identifying which features the utterance attends to, and (2) determining how those features should change.
+We decompose language interpretation into two components: (1) identifying which features the utterance attends to, and (2) determining how those features should change.

-\textbf{Attention Language Model ($\mathrm{LM}_\mathrm{att}$).} We first leverage LLMs to identify which features are relevant to the human's utterance, producing an attention mask $r \in \{0,1\}^d$.
+\textbf{Attention Language Model ($\mathrm{LM}_\mathrm{att}$).} We use a language model to identify which features are relevant to the human's utterance, producing an attention mask $r \in \{0,1\}^d$.
 Our insight is that when humans give corrections, they typically focus on specific behavioral aspects rather than addressing all simultaneously~\cite{bajcsy2018oneatatime}.
 For instance, ``slow down near schools'' addresses speed-related features while implicitly accepting current lane position and route choices.
 Given language correction $l$ and interaction context $c = \bigl(\,\Delta\Phi,\theta^t,\textit{environment\_description})$ capturing the induced feature difference, the robot's current reward estimate, and a description of the environment, we generate $r = \mathrm{LM}_\mathrm{att}(l, c)$.
-Each component $r_i$ represents how salient feature $\phi_i$ is in the utterance, with high values indicating features the human intends to modify.
-This attention mechanism will be crucial for modulating our prior (Sec.~\ref{subsec:conditional_prior_method})
+Each component $r_i$ indicates whether feature $\phi_i$ is relevant to the current feedback.
+This attention mechanism will be crucial for modulating our prior (Sec.~\ref{subsec:conditional_prior_method}).

-\textbf{Preference Language Model ($\mathrm{LM}_\mathrm{pref}$).} The second LLM determines how attended features should change.
-Given the utterance $l$, context $c$, and attention mask $r$, we generate $(m, \mu) = \mathrm{LM}_\mathrm{pref}(l, c, r)$, where $m \in [0,1]^d$ is a confidence vector indicating how precisely the language specifies an update for each feature, and $\mu \in \mathbb{R}^d$ is a shift vector representing the magnitude and direction of that update.
+\textbf{Preference Language Model ($\mathrm{LM}_\mathrm{pref}$).} The second LM determines how attended features should change.
+Given the utterance $l$, and context $c$, we generate $(m, \mu) = \mathrm{LM}_\mathrm{pref}(l, c, r)$, where $m \in [0,1]^d$ is a confidence vector indicating how precisely the language specifies an update for each feature, and $\mu \in \mathbb{R}^d$ is a shift vector representing the update's magnitude and direction.
 Importantly, $m$ (and $\mu$) are distinct from $r$.
 The attention mask $r$ identifies \textit{which features to attend to} for a potential update, influencing the prior.
 The confidence $m$ and shift $\mu$ determine \textit{how much and in what direction} the language suggests $\theta$ should change for those attended features, influencing the likelihood.
-For example, in response to an ambiguous utterance like ``Stay away!'' for a correction involving both a car and a cone, $r_{\text{car}} \approx r_{\text{cone}} \approx 1$, indicating both are targets of attention.
-However, $m$ may be moderate and $\mu$ conservative due to the language ambiguity.
-In contrast, a more specific utterance like ``Stay away from cones'' would yield high $r_{\text{cone}}$ only, then high $m_{\text{cone}}$ and a strong $\mu_{\text{cone}}$, enabling a confident update aligned with the user's intent.